 The lifeblood of the region lies below its rolling hills.
-The Edwards Aquifer feeds magnificent crystal clear springs.
-This vital water source provides drinking water for the fast-growing cities, where the outer rings of Austin and San Antonio are beginning to converge.
+The Edwards Aquifer, one of the most prolific artesian aquifers in the world , feeds numerous crystal-clear springs including Barton Springs and San Marcos Springs.
+This vital water source provides drinking water for the fast-growing cities, where the outer rings of Austin and San Antonio are beginning to converge .
 The water also supports an abundance of species like the Ashe juniper, Texas blind salamander, Guadalupe bass, and endangered golden-cheeked warbler.

 It’s the golden-cheeked warbler’s protections under the Endangered Species Act that in many ways serve as a last line of defense for species across the Hill Country.
 Named for the striking yellow markings on its head, the warbler is the only bird to breed exclusively in the state of Texas.
 Its habitat overlaps with that of numerous other sensitive and imperiled species in the region.
 Like many biodiverse ecoregions across the U.S., the warbler’s central Texas habitat is under threat from sprawling development and climate change.

 (Kate Francis / Brown Bird Design; Sources: ebird.org, New York Times, NatureServe)